anbclausen/optifuzz/README.md

 ## Notes
 - It seems like `expr << expr` and `y op (x == const)` are causing branching.
 Would be awesome to find some real-life examples of tricks like these being used in crypto libraries.
+- OptiFuzz might be used in a CI pipeline to detect timing vulnerabilities automatically.